kmuharam/laravel-geoip-world-cities/README.md

 Add `moharrum/laravel-geoip-world-cities` to `composer.json`:

+    "moharrum/laravel-geoip-world-cities": "2.*"

+for the last stable version, or

-    "moharrum/laravel-geoip-world-cities": "3.*"
+    "moharrum/laravel-geoip-world-cities": "dev-laravel-5"

+for the latest version.

-Run `composer update` to pull down the latest version of Cities.
+Run `composer update` to pull down laravel-geoip-world-cities.

 Edit `config/app.php` and add the `provider`